College of Letters and Science | University of California, Berkeley

-What are the differences between the 2 tracks?
+What are the differences between the 2 emphases?

-• All lower division requirements are the same for both tracks.
+• All lower division requirements are the same for both emphases.

-• Each has a specific area of concentration: Ecology, Evolution and Organismal Biology (EEOB or Track 1) and Human Biology and Health Sciences (Hum Bio or Track 2).
+• Each has a specific area of concentration: Ecology, Evolution and Organismal Biology (EEOB or Emphasis 1) and Integrative Human Biology (Hum Bio or Emphasis 2).

-• Students must earn and maintain a 2.0 GPA in BOTH lower and upper division IB-required coursework.
+• Students in both emphases must earn and maintain a 2.0 GPA in the major and in all upper division IB-required coursework.

 Under the IB curriculum:

-• All students are required to take ONE course from Requirement Group A (Evolution & Genetics), regardless of which track they intend.
+• All students are required to take ONE course from Requirement Group A (Evolution & Genetics), regardless of which emphasis they intend.

-• Lastly, IB students declared under one of these tracks must complete a minimum of 24 UD units in the major in order to graduate from IB.
+• Lastly, IB students declared under one of these emphases must complete a minimum of 24 UD units in the major in order to graduate from IB.

 Please consult the table below for a breakdown of the requirements for each curriculum.